LuckyTurtleDev/more-wallpapers/README.md

 more_wallpapers::set_wallpapers_from_vec(images, "default.jpg", Mode::Crop)?;
 ```

-The `default_wallpaper` param is used as wallpaper for [inactive screens][__link12].
+The `"default.jpg"` is used as wallpaper for [inactive screens][__link12].
 If you do not know witch value you shoud use here, you can simple use the first elment of the images vec.

 For advanced wallpaper settings you can use the [`WallpaperBuilder`][__link13]: